luketucich/Binary-Search-Trees/README.md

 - **Code Modularity and Reusability:** Using classes and modular code structures emphasized the importance of clean, maintainable code.
 - **Practical Application of Algorithms:** Hands-on implementation of searching, sorting, and traversal algorithms solidified my theoretical knowledge through practical application.

 Overall, this project was a great way to enhance my skills in data structures and JavaScript.
+Credit to The Odin Project for the prettyPrint() method.

 ## Usage Example: